 4. Do PPPs undermine the humanistic nature of education?

 Due to the market rationale behind most PPP reforms, cost-efficiency and competition take priority over enabling children to develop their potential.
 This often results in teaching-to-the-test, to move up in school leagues.
 It can also lead to hidden (and in some cases open) discrimination, selecting students who are more likely to perform well, screening children with special education needs (such as in the Concession Schools in Colombia, in the Milwakee voucher program or Cleveland Scholarship and Tutoring Program in the US).

 Citing Chile’s example, the Committee on the Rights of the Child raised concerns about: 'education being strictly evaluated according to instrumental and cognitive standards and indicators, excluding values and attitudes such as equality of rights between men and women, development of empathy, respecting commitments, participation in democratic life and respect for the environment'.

 5. Is the role of private actors publically debated in line with the principles of transparency and participation?

 In the case of Chile, it clearly was not, since the voucher reform was undertaken during Pinochet’s dictatorship.
 Yet, dictatorship or not, most PPPs are usually designed and agreed-upon behind closed doors, without a public consultation.
 Equally, hardly ever are they the result of a careful examination of their impact on equity - particularly on disadvantage groups.
 The debate, if any, usually revolves around their potential to increase choice, to save money and to raise the quality of education through competition; ignoring the previously mentioned risks to human rights.

-Dr. Maria Ron-Balsera is Research and Advocacy Coordinator for the Right to Education Project.
+Dr. Maria Ron-Balsera is research and advocacy coordinator for the Right to Education Initiative.